dedis/popstellar/fe1-web/docs/README.md

 ## Deployments

-Please reach out to the DEDIS Engineering team members to deploy a build to an internet accessible host.
+The application can be automatically deployed to `fe1.personhood.online` by creating a [release](https://github.com/dedis/popstellar/releases) on GitHub starting with the prefix `fe1-`.

-The web application can be packaged for deployment by executing `npm run build-web`.
+The web application can also be locally packaged for deployment by executing `npm run build-web`.

 ### `--openssl-legacy-provider` is not allowed in NODE_OPTIONS